Khairul Anam Shakil

 Khairul Anam Shakil is a Bangladeshi singer of Nazrul Sangeet genre.
-He was awarded Ekushey Padak by the Government of Bangladesh in 2019.
+He was awarded Ekushey Padak in 2019 and Nazrul Award in 2017 by the government of Bangladesh.
+He was appointed by the government as the chairman of the trustee board chairman of Kabi Nazrul Institute in May 2022.

-Early life and career
+Background

+Shakil's father, Mohammad Abul Khayer, was an Awami League MLA of erstwhile East Pakistan (now Bangladesh).
+His mother, Nilufar Khayer, was a student of Rabindra Sangeet in Bulbul Academy of Fine Arts, and was involved with Chhayanaut.
 Shakil graduated from Leeds Beckett University in industrial engineering in 1984.
 He took music lessons from his uncle Mahmudur Rahman Benu, Narayan Chandra Basak, Ustad Mohammad Sageeruddin Khan, Sheikh Lutfur Rahman, Sohrab Hossain and Anjalee Ray.

+Career

 Shakil released his debut album, Meghey Meghey Andho, in 1996.